LEARN HOW TO WATER YOUR LAWN PROPERLY

 If you use your automatic sprinkler system, be sure that it does not water sidewalks, driveways or the street.
 Also be sure that all the sprinkler heads are in good working order and that your system has no leaks.

-As a service to our customers, Dallas Water Utilities is conducting FREE automatic irrigation system check-ups.
-For more information or to schedule your automatic sprinkler system check-up, call (214) 670-3155.
+As a service to our customers, Dallas Water Utilities is conducting FREE automatic irrigation system evaluations.
+For more information or to schedule your automatic sprinkler system evaluation, call (214) 670-3155.

 If you have a swimming pool, check it for leaks and be sure to cover it when it is not in use.
 Pool covers will save up to 90 percent of the water lost to evaporation.